 Back in 1846, the Donner Party left Springfield IL walking toward CA alongside ox-drawn wagons.
 Leaders foolishly took bad advice on a "shortcut" that wasn't.
 After months of struggle and suffering, many members starved in heavy snow...or committed cannibalism.
 But just a generation (23 years) later, they could have taken the train, arriving safely in five days with meals included.
 How's that for progress?

-Cargo moved on trains in both directions along with people.
+Cargo and mail moved on trains in both directions along with people.
 To oversimplify: initially CA shipped out raw materials and specialized agricultural products, while receiving settlers and badly-needed manufactured goods from the East.

 Nationwide, a great deal of speculative overbuilding, linking little towns by rail, occurred in the late-1800s.
 Modern diesel-electric equipment began replacing polluting and inefficient coal and oil-fired steam locomotives beginning in the 1930s and accelerating after World War II.
 Steam was essentially gone by 1960, except on "tourist" railroads.

 Between 1920 and 1980 railroads declined financially, with competition from trucks, cars, buses and airlines because of the growing highway system.
 Rail passenger service became unprofitable, was reduced, and then restructured under Amtrak, a US government corporation.
 Eventually, regulators permitted widespread mergers and pulling-up unnecessary tracks.
 Today's railroads are again profitable hauling freight, while Amtrak operates a skeletal passenger system at a persistent loss, subsidized by taxpayers.